cwleonard/game-off-2013/README.md

 Unfortunately, it can't be played on mobile devices.
 You'll need a real computer for this one.
 This is mostly because you move with the keyboard.

-### Graphics

-I created the images used in the game - all the frogs, fish, plants, etc. I used [Inkscape](http://inkscape.org/) and [GIMP](http://www.gimp.org/).

-### Software
+## Software

-This project uses the following open source software packages.
+This project would not be possible without the following open source software packages.
 You can find the complete license information [here](license.txt).

   * [jQuery](http://jquery.com/) - https://github.com/jquery/jquery